-In resistance, the native Sardinian people moved inland creating strong bases of tradition in the interior mountainous regions which have cultivated a traditional cuisine that relies mostly on inland foods, such as grain, and pastoral animals, like sheep, goats, and pigs.
+In resistance, the native Sardinian people moved inland creating strong bases of tradition in the interior mountainous regions, like Barbagia which has an insular history.
+There, they cultivated a traditional cuisine that relies mostly on inland foods, such as grains, and pastoral animals, like sheep, goats, and pigs.
 This allowed the people to stay away from the coasts, which only tend to bring ships of “robbers”.
 Malloreddus and Porcheddu exemplify the island’s cuisine based on foods of the land and not of the sea, despite Sardinia being an island surrounded by the Mediterranean.

 Even today in more traditional villages the bride will bring a bowl of Malloreddus to her husband, and they will eat their first meal together as husband and wife from the same plate.
 However, they are often prepared at home for lunch or dinner because they are such a deep part of the Sardinian diet and you can find them on restaurant menus all over the island.

 Malloreddus are hand-shaped to look like shells with stripes, and are similar to cavatelli, although cavatelli are made with wheat flour, while malloreddus are made with semolina.
 This makes them durable, able to stand up to hearty sauces and to feed a large number of people, like at the festival yesterday.
 Although the pasta was cooked in large batches and took a while to get on all the plates of hundreds of guests, it was still al dente.

 The shape was traditionally created by pressing the balls of dough on a reed basket, but nowadays most people use a special board with ridges, a citrus zester or even the back of a fork to create the lines, which are important so the sauce can easily cling to the pasta.

 The name of the pasta, Malloreddus most likely comes from the Latin mallolus, meaning “morsel”.
 Sardinian is the language that most closely resembles Latin, today.
 However, Malloru also means “bull” in Sardinian Campidanese, the language spoken in the south of Sardinia and so Malloreddus being a diminutive form of that word, means “little bulls” or “calves”.
 However seen on a plate, many have likened them to something a little more off-putting, maggots, which are actually an ingredient in one of the most well-known Sardinian cheeses, Casu marzu.
 But these pasta are usually served with a sausage ragu, sometimes made of wild boar.